AndreySosnovyy/flutter_pin_code/README.md

 ```

 </br>If you use this Request again feature you have to _always_ set `onRequestAgain`
-callback when your app starts and also _everytime_ you set a new config in controller.</br>
+callback when your app starts and also _every time_ you set a new config in controller.</br>
 Fox example you can do it inside `initState` in your app's class:

 ```dart